 While recognizing that, from a civil aviation radio perspective, case 2a seems to be the most appropriate case from a regulatory point of view (and likely the simplest one), the airworthiness certification process of UAS is still at a very early stage of its development and will not be completed by WRC-12, except may be in some countries.
-As a consequence, WRC-12 should not take decisions that could, de facto, prevent some options within the airworthiness certification process of UAS (some existing or future satellite systems covered by case 2b might satisfy in due time appropriate international aeronautical standards that will be required within the airworthiness certification process of UAS).
+Concequently, WRC-12 might not take decisions that could, de facto, prevent some options within the airworthiness certification process of UAS (some existing or future satellite systems covered by case 2b might satisfy in due time appropriate international aeronautical standards that will be required within the airworthiness certification process of UAS).

-Therefore, WRC-12 should allow the two cases, considering that any use of a satellite allocation for the purpose of control and non-payload communication of UAS shall be in accordance with international aeronautical regulations[and if needed through new allocations].
+Therefore, WRC-12 might consider both two cases as viable options for solving the agenda item, considering that any use of a satellite allocation for the purpose of control and non-payload communication of UAS shall be in accordance with international aeronautical regulations[and if needed through new allocations].

-If it is not possible to conclude that a satellite system operating under FSS, AMSS or MSS allocations (case 2b) could meet in due time the appropriate international aeronautical standards, the logical consequence of the above would be that, “explicit” allocations to AMS(R)S (opposed to AMS(R)S application within AMSS or MSS allocations) should fulfil the spectrum requirement of case 2a.
+If it will not be possible to conclude [before the Conference] that a satellite system operating under FSS, AMSS or MSS allocations (case 2b) could meet the appropriate international aeronautical standards, the logical consequence of the above would be that, “explicit” allocations to AMS(R)S (opposed to AMS(R)S application within AMSS or MSS allocations) would be necessary to fulfil the spectrum requirements of case 2a.

 Existing allocation